taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - 日本語T5 Prefix Language ModelThis is a T5 (Text-to-Text Transfer Transformer)
   - Downloads: 31
 - [elyza/ELYZA-japanese-CodeLlama-7b](https://huggingface.co/elyza/ELYZA-japanese-CodeLlama-7b)
-  - ELYZA-japanese-CodeLlama-7b Model Description
-ELYZA-japanese-CodeLlama-7b is a model that has undergone additional pre-training to enhance Japanese language capabilities, based on Code Llama.
+  - ELYZA-japanese-CodeLlama-7b Model DescriptionELYZA-japanese-CodeLlama-7b is a model that has undergone additional pre-training to enhance Japanese language capabilities, based on Code Llama.
   - Downloads: 31
 - [nlp-waseda/gpt2-xl-japanese](https://huggingface.co/nlp-waseda/gpt2-xl-japanese)
   - nlp-waseda/gpt2-xl-japaneseThis is Japanese GPT2 with approximately　1.5B parameters pretrained on Japanese Wikipedia and CC-100The model architecture of the model are based on Radford+ 2019.Intended uses &amp; limitationsYou can use the raw model for text generation or fine-tune it to a downstream task.